 - Well prepared testimony from witnesses

 - Convincing arguments to the Court

-- and finally presenting credible plans to the Court that we feel are in the children’s best interest
+- Finally, presenting credible plans to the court that we feel are in the children’s best interest

-In many cases we will use experts to aid in the presentation of our case.
-The vast majority of cases settle out of Court, however rest assured if Court is necessary, we will do our very hardest to ensure a positive outcome.
+In many cases, we use experts to aid in the presentation of our case.
+The vast majority of cases settle out of court, however rest assured if court is necessary, we will do our very hardest to ensure a positive outcome.

-What are Effective Methods for Successful Custody Cases?
+What are Effective Methods for Successful Child Custody Cases?